MicrosoftDocs/defender-docs/articles/defender-for-cloud/internet-exposure-analysis.md

 - [Cloud Security Explorer](how-to-manage-cloud-security-explorer.md) - The Cloud Security Explorer lets you run graph-based queries on the Cloud Security Graph.
 On the Cloud Security Explorer page, you can run a query to find resources exposed to the Internet.
 This query returns all your attached resources exposed to the Internet and lets you view any associated details.

 - [Attack Path Analysis](how-to-manage-attack-path.md) -  The Attack Path Analysis page lets you view attack paths that an attacker could take to reach a specific resource.
 With the Attack Path Analysis, you can view a visual representation of the attack path and see which resources are exposed to the internet.
-Internet exposure often serves as an entry point for attack paths, especially when the resource has known vulnerabilities.
+Internet exposure often serves as an entry point for attack paths, especially when the resource has vulnerabilities.
 Internet-exposed resources often lead to targets with sensitive data.

 - [Recommendations](review-security-recommendations.md) - Defender for Cloud provides recommendations for Internet-exposed resources.
 These recommendations are based on the security posture of the resource and the potential risks associated with the exposure.